 It has been clearly demonstrated in humans that stress adversely effects fertility and blood flow to the uterus.
 Reduction of stress is directly related to successful fertilization, implantation, and the healthy development of your baby.
 This is a factor that many would-be mothers under-appreciate, but as Chinese Medicine has known for thousands of years, excessive stress can be the preventing factor to all phases of conception.

 It’s an axiom that being an adult in modern society means being stressed.
 Chinese Medicine is particularly effective at reducing the stressful state of mind.
 Stress reduction is achieved during an Acupuncture treatment, but I recommend that patients make stress reduction a part of their daily lives.
 You can advocate for yourself by devoting five or ten minutes a couple times a day to reducing stress on your own.
 I’m happy to discuss these strategies with you.
 Examples include finding a quiet place, closing your eyes and paying attention to your breathing.
 Taking a leisurely walk in nature.
 Keeping a daily journal is great.
-Gentle exercise is good and may already be a part of your lifestyle.
+Moderate exercise is good and may already be a part of your lifestyle.
 Yoga and Tai Chi classes are other fun options.
 Guided short five minute meditations using phone apps are very effective.
 Playing with kittens.
 A bubble bath while reading a favorite book by candlelight.
 Having your partner rub your feet while eating ice cream and watching Netflix.
 The possibilities are endless, accessible and are fun!
 There’s something that will work for you and your schedule.
-For more information on understanding and reducing stress, click on the page “Stress and Infertility”.
+For more information on understanding and reducing stress, open the page “Stress and Infertility”.

 It is not necessary (or even possible) to become free of stress, but by reducing your stress a couple times a day you are sending the message to your body that it is a good time to carry a baby.
 In a large federally funded study it was demonstrated that women who were trying to conceive that participated in stress-reduction had a 55% “take home baby rate” compared to 20% in women who did not participate.